This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 look for exactly those headings when it reads the file you load in.
 The order of the columns does not matter at all.

-Only the headings are used for putting your data in the right place.
+The headings themselvers are used for sorting your data into the right place.

 The only required heading and column is "Precinct".
 In this column you will list the names or designations you want to use